Provisional Dates 8th – 13th September 2022

 - A whole load of fun and sense of personal achievement!

 - Amateur GoPro footage and photos taken by various riders and support car.

 - Discounted 12 month rider and bicycle insurance from We Are Cycling UK (that covers you even when you get back from the trip).

 What’s Not Included

 The most important thing to note here is that this is not a cycling trip organised by professionals.
-They would cost a minimum of £1,000 and would obviously do a better job.
-This is a cycling trip organised by a single individual, with a lot of help from others, and one that you have to accept comes with compromises.
+They would cost a minimum of £1,200-£1,500 and would obviously do a more thorough job.
+This is a cycling trip organised by a few individuals who have done it before, enjoy cycling and take great pride in the work undertaken by Sanitation First.
 It’s not for profit, it’s a best endeavours exercise.
-Or in simple terms, I am doing the ride and you have decided to come with us for fun, charity and the journey.
+Or in simple terms, we are doing the ride and you have decided to come with us for fun, charity and the journey.

-More precisely, just so you are aware the following isn’t included:
+More specifically, just so you are aware the following isn’t included:

 - Group leaders that will always know where they are going (don’t worry we made it to Paris last time OK).
 Effectively, two of the riders will have plotted the route and are there to take responsibility for helping you get there.